 Tour de Poudre

 2014 Tour de Poudre Bike Ride

-The Colorado Tree Coalition (CTC) is pleased to announce its 7th annual Arbor Day Poster Contest, an artistic competition open to public, private and home-schooled 5th graders across the state.
-The poster contest strives to increase an appreciation and awareness of the important role that trees play in the environment and in our quality of life.
+The 2021 Arbor Day Poster Contest is here!
+This is an artistic competition open to public, private and home-schooled 5th graders across the state.
+The poster contest strives to increase an appreciation and awareness of the important role community trees play in the environment and in our quality of life.

-The 2017 theme is: Celebrate Trees in Our Community.
+The contest theme is: Celebrate Trees in Our Community

-Deadline for submitting the posters is March 31, 2017.
+The deadline for submitting the posters is: March 31st, 2021

 Theme Design Guidelines

 Students will create a poster that reflects their understanding of the important role trees play in our community and how trees can be celebrated.